Ways to migrate multiple email accounts to Microsoft 365 or Office 365

 If your organization has many large PST files, you can use the Import Service to migrate email data to Microsoft 365 or Office 365.

-For instructions, see Overview of importing your organization's PST files.
+For more information, see Overview of importing your organization's PST files.

 Migrate email from another IMAP-enabled email system

 You can use the Internet Message Access Protocol (IMAP) to migrate user email from Gmail, Exchange, Outlook.com, and other email systems that support IMAP migration.
-When you migrate the user's email by using IMAP migration, only the items in the users' inbox or other mail folders are migrated.
-Contacts, calendar items, and tasks can't be migrated with IMAP, but they can be by a user.
+When you migrate the user's email by using IMAP, only the items in the users' inbox or other mail folders are migrated.
+Contacts, calendar items, and tasks can't be migrated with IMAP; a user can manually migrate them.

 IMAP migration also doesn't create mailboxes in Microsoft 365 or Office 365.
 You'll have to create a mailbox for each user before you migrate their email.